AI Kills AI Kills

 TDavid "Frets" Fritz

-TDavid "Frets" Fritz (lead guitar) — 9.5/10 First instinct: whether the guitars are essential or just decorating dead space.
+TDavid "Frets" Fritz (lead guitar) — 9.1/10 First instinct: whether the guitars are essential or just decorating dead space.
 What lands: the structure feels disciplined enough to support the bigger moments.
+Lyric note: supplied lyrics materially overrode the rough transcription, so the writing read is based on the provided text.
+Artist memory: parts of this feel familiar to '07 Chair Still Warm stem remix ref' and '06 Three Steps stem remix ref', especially in the recurring auditory haunting and domestic hypervigilance thread.
 Also working: there is enough edge on top for the guitars to speak.
 Watch-out: there is room to push the strongest idea a little harder so the track leaves a deeper mark.
-Signature line: "The guitar needs a reason to be here."
+One more thing: Frets would keep the guitar parts talking to the arrangement like this, because the structure is finally giving them room to matter.

 Steve "Sticks" Bam

-Steve "Sticks" Bam (drums) — 8.7/10 First instinct: whether the rhythm section gives the song a body and pulse.
+Steve "Sticks" Bam (drums) — 9.0/10 First instinct: whether the rhythm section gives the song a body and pulse.
 What lands: the pulse stays locked and gives the song a body.
+Lyric note: supplied lyrics materially overrode the rough transcription, so the writing read is based on the provided text.
+Artist memory: parts of this feel familiar to '07 Chair Still Warm stem remix ref' and '06 Three Steps stem remix ref', especially in the recurring auditory haunting and domestic hypervigilance thread.
+Also working: the provided lyrics materially clarify the song, which changes how the writing reads.
 Watch-out: there is room to push the strongest idea a little harder so the track leaves a deeper mark.
-Signature line: "Now we're moving."
+One more thing: Sticks wants a little more snap in the pocket so the song moves people instead of just keeping time.

 Larry "Low Life" Logan